Go Back

 Common pitfalls

-• Too much detail: every micro-interaction in one diagram. → Do this instead: keep it at screen or key-action level; put detail in wireframes or specs.
+• Too much detail: every micro-interaction in one diagram. → Do this instead: keep it at screen or key-action level.
+Put detail in wireframes or specs.

 • Only the happy path: you miss errors and exits. → Do this instead: add at least the main branches (error, back, abandon).

-• Out of date: the product changed but the flow didn’t. → Do this instead: treat the flow as a living doc; update when you change the product.
+• Out of date: the product changed but the flow didn't. → Do this instead: treat the flow as a living doc.
+Update when you change the product.

 • Never used: the flow is drawn then forgotten. → Do this instead: use it in kick-offs, test planning, or handoff so it drives decisions.

-• User flow vs user journey: a user journey is often higher level and may include emotion and context; a user flow is the concrete path through the product for one task.
+• User flow vs user journey: a user journey is often higher level and may include emotion and context.
+A user flow is the concrete path through the product for one task.
 Flow = steps; journey = story.

-• User flow vs wireframe: wireframes show one screen’s layout; a user flow shows how screens connect.
+• User flow vs wireframe: wireframes show one screen's layout.
+A user flow shows how screens connect.
 Use both: flow first, then wireframe each screen.

-• User flow vs sitemap: a sitemap is structure (what exists); a user flow is sequence (what the user does).
+• User flow vs sitemap: a sitemap is structure (what exists).
+A user flow is sequence (what the user does).
 Different purposes.

 Next step